-where, the entrance kerma is in centigray (cGy) and the organ DCF is in milligray (mGy)/gray (Gy).
+where the entrance kerma is in centigray (cGy) and the organ DCF is in milligray (mGy)/gray (Gy).
 To obtain the organ dose in rem, the equation must be multiplied by 1.0 E-03 (rem-Gy/cGy-mGy).

-The appropriate entrance kerma is selected from Table 3-4 and the DCFs are taken from the International Commission on Radiological Protection (ICRP) Report No. 34 (ICRP 1982).
+The appropriate entrance kerma is selected from Table 3-4 and the DCFs are taken from the International Commission on Radiological Protection (ICRP) Report No. 34 (ICRP 1982) and guidance in ORAUT (2005)).

-Specific organ doses for the PA chest X-rays and PFG chest films calculated on the basis of the dose conversion factors found in ICRP (1982) are given in Tables 3C-2, 3, 4, and 5.
+Specific organ doses for the PA chest X-rays and PFG chest films calculated on the basis of the dose conversion factors found in ICRP (1982) and guidance in ORAUT (2005) are given in Tables A-2, 3, 4, and 5.
 Doses for organs not listed in ICRP (1982) but specified in the Interactive Radio-Epidemiological Program (IREP) code were determined by analogy with anatomical location as indicated in Table 3-5 below.
+This table applies only to 14" x 17" chest X-rays; it is not used for other types of X-rays or for chest PFG films.

-It is assumed that the X-ray beam was not collimated for X-rays taken before about 1965.
+It is assumed that the X-ray beam was poorly collimated for X-rays taken before about 1965 (ORAUT 2003).
 Therefore, organs not normally in the primary beam for a PA chest were included in the primary beam by using ICRP (1982) organ dose conversion factors (DCFs) for procedures where those organs would normally be included in the primary beam or dose data from the literature was used.
 For example, assuming no collimation, the ovaries would be in the primary beam, and DCFs for the abdomen were used.
 Abdomen DCFs were used for ovaries, testes, uterus, and their analogues.
-The cervical spine DCF was used for the thyroid and its analogue.
+The cervical spine DCF was used for the thyroid and its analogue (ORAUT 2005).

 Table 3-5.
-Analogues for Interactive Radio-Epidemiological Program (IREP) organs not included in ICRP (1982).
+Analogues for IREP organs not included in ICRP (1982) for 14" x 17" chest X-rays only (ORAUT 2005).

-Anatomical location ICRP 1982 reference organ IREP organ analogues
+Anatomical ICRP 1982 IREP organ

+location reference organ analogues

 Thorax Lung Thymus

 Esophagus

 Stomach

 Liver/gall bladder

 Bone surface

 Remainder organs

-Abdomen Ovaries Urinary/bladder
+Abdomen Ovaries Urinary bladder

 Colon/rectum

-Uterus

 Head and neck Thyroid Eye/brain

-ICRP (1982) provides tables of average absorbed dose in milligray (mGy) in selected organs for selected X-ray projections at 1 gray (Gy) entrance kerma (i.e., air kerma without backscatter), for selected views (including PA chest), and for selected beam qualities, (i.e., various HVLs).
-These tables provide the basic DCFs for converting air kerma to organ dose.
+ICRP (1982) provides tables of average absorbed dose in milligray (mGy) in selected organs for selected X-ray projections at 1 gray (Gy) entrance kerma (i.e., air kerma without backscatter), for selected projections (including PA chest), and for selected beam qualities, (i.e., various HVLs).
+These tables provide the basic DCFs for converting entrance air kerma to organ dose.